 The FE and FS exams are sometimes erroneously referred to as the Engineer-in-Training (EIT) and the Surveyor-in-Training (SIT) exams.
 These are actually the titles you are allowed to carry after you have passed the FE and/or FS exam.

 Because you know the fundamental subjects now, if you study 8 hours on your own using the FE or FS Review Manual and do your best during the exam, your chances of passing now are far above 90%.
 The pass rate for those who wait, is about 70% in the first year after graduation and dropping off fast for each year you wait (about 10% per year).

 Another reason to take the exam while you are a senior is the simple application process.
 Just fill out a small form, mail it to ELSES, register online to take the exam and pay the fee.
 If you wait, you will have to fill out a longer application form, get reference letters, a transcript, a photo, notarization, etc.

 So to avoid future headaches, do it now!

 Who can take the exams and when do you take them?

-A student enrolled as a senior in an ABET-accredited engineering curriculum at Purdue may take the FE examination almost anytime throughout the year prior to the student's scheduled graduation.
+A student enrolled in an ABET-accredited engineering curriculum at Purdue may take the FE examination prior to the student's scheduled graduation.

 Students may take each of the examinations (FE and/or FS) only once using the student application.
 If you need to take one of the exams a second time, you must complete the entire Indiana state forms: the Application for Certification of Engineering Intern (Form 9101) or the Application for Certification of Land Surveyor-in-Training (Form 49328).